hasssanezzz/pixelizer/README.md

 # Pixelizer (POC)

-This repository contains a Python script that allows you to encode any kind of file into a series of black and white images representing the file's bits.
+This repository contains a Python script that allows you to encode any kind of file or data into a series of black and white images representing the file's bits.
 It also provides functionality to decode these images back into the original data.

 ## Introduction